openjck/sieve-filter-terms-of-use/README.md

 through, and there may be some false positives.
 However, the filter will also be improved over time.

-You may need to create a folder named _Bulk_ before this filter will work.
+You may need to create a folder named _Filtered out_ before this filter will work.